 The modified lip lift method targets the upper lip regions of the mouth.
 It creates in effect a broader, more attractive smile by exposing the upper regions of the teeth at rest.
-This region of the mouth tends to become covered during the natural aging process, therefore the result of a modified lip lift is a more youthful appearance.see all Lips procedures
+This region of the mouth tends to become covered during the natural aging process, therefore the result of a modified lip lift is a more youthful appearance.find similar procedures

 Modified Lip Lift

 The modified lip lift decreases the space between the lips and the nostrils while simultaneously increasing the volume of the upper lip.
 The modified lip lift incorporates a similar technique to the subnasal lip lift but instead places the scar deeper within the nostrils.
 This avoids the continuous scar that is found with the subnasal lip lift.
 Prior to surgery, the doctor will mark how much skin will be removed to produce the most aesthetically pleasing result for the patient.
 Then, a local anesthetic that is combined with epinephrine will be applied throughout the surgical area.
 Once the patient is thoroughly numbed the incisions will be made.
 Once the resection process is complete, the resulting skin flaps will be undermined and lifted into the nasal cavity.
 At this point, the surgeon will further define the amount of tooth exposure, relieve any skin tension, and address any inherent lip asymmetries.
 Male patients considering this treatment may be advised to have permanent hair removal on the upper lip using electrolysis.
 Since skin from the upper lip will be advanced upwards into the nostrils, it is best to permanently remove hair from these areas to ensure a natural look post surgery.
 For patients with a prominent philtral column, which is the vertical indentation in the middle area of the upper lip, it is suggested to thin the excised flaps in order to ensure a natural appearance and avoid the look of intranasal philtral extension.